 What does Australian Industrial Energy’s Project involve?

-AIE is proposing to construct a liquefied natural gas (LNG) import facility at Port Kembla near Wollongong, NSW.
+AIE is proposing to construct an energy import facility at Port Kembla near Wollongong, NSW.

 It will be a simple and relatively fast way to bring a new source of natural gas into the NSW market.